2600hz/kazoo/doc/engineering/couch_views.md

 Traditionally Kazoo have all design documents in simple JSON files store in each application's private directory.
 After a view is updated system administrator required to run a maintenance command (`kapps_maintenance refresh [Database]`) to read the view files and update them in databases.
 As long as Kazoo is deploy as a single node, there was no issue.
 Deploying Kazoo in multi-node scenario where each node is just running a subset of applications would potentially result in breaking this refresh maintenance command.
 For example if you run this command for refreshing views for an account database in a node which doesn't have Crossbar application installed will failed, since it can not find required account's database views.

 With Kazoo 4.2, some views (account and MODB for example) are read from the JSON files and put in a specific database (`system_data` database).
 This process is called registering the views.
-Subsequence refresh command would read the view definitions from this database and is not required to run on a specific node.
+Subsequent refresh command would read the view definitions from this database and is not required to run on a specific node.

 This has been improved in Kazoo 4.3 by putting all views that Kazoo uses into `system_data` database.
 Upon system startup, each application is now responsible for registering the views that it provides (and creating their specific database if they have one) and optionally refreshing it.